News

 code

-Unlike in natural language, the semantic meaning of code is directly measureable as the CPU's memory values during runtime.
-Inferring these execution traces is a natural self-supervised task, which we leverage to learn a nice representation of binary code.
+The semantic meaning of code is explictly measureable as the CPU's runtime memory values.
+Predicting execution traces is thus a natural self-supervised task, which we leverage to learn good code representations.

 |